hezhaobin/2024-SJTU-Popgen/20-slides/21-markdown/Lecture-1-intro.md

 <!-- .slide: data-auto-animate -->
 ## Population genetics
 - A ==population== is a group of individuals from the same species that lives in the same geographic area and that actually or potentially interbreeds.
++ A ==gene pool== consists of all gametes made by all the breeding members of a population in a single generation.
++ Allele frequency: frequency of an allele in a population.
-- Population genetics studies the genetic variation in populations and how it changes over time
++ Population genetics studies the genetic variation in populations and how it changes over time

 ---